PyO3/pyo3/guide/src/function.md

 In order to make the function signature available to Python to be retrieved via `inspect.signature`, use the `#[text_signature]` annotation as in the example below.
 The `/` signifies the end of positional-only arguments.
+(This is not a feature of this library in particular, but the general format used by CPython for annotating signatures of built-in functions.)

 ```rust
 use pyo3::prelude::*;